alfinnurhalim/VGG19-TF/README.md

-Teacher.py - Trains a network which consists of 9 convolutional and Global Average Pooling layer as last layer.
+noisyteacher.py - Trains a network which consists of 9 convolutional and Global Average Pooling layer as last layer.

-Student.py - Trains a network which consists of 2 convolutional layers and 2fully connected.
+noisystudent.py - Trains a network which consists of 2 convolutional layers and 2fully connected.

-main.py - Runs Teacher and Student with various flag combinations.
+main-noisy.py - Runs NoisyTeacher and NoisyStudent with various flag combinations.

 Command to run main.py
 1. python main.py --teacher True --batch_size 64 --learning_rate 0.001